iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/markup-tool.md

 ![](../../../.gitbook/assets/markup\_icon.jpg)

-As soon as the tool is active, the icon will turn a small markup icon will follow the mouse cursor to remind you that you are in the markup mode.
+As soon as the tool is active, the icon will turn into a small markup icon will follow the mouse cursor to indicate that you are in the markup mode.

 ![](../../../.gitbook/assets/markup\_cursor.jpg)